TheWinRaRs/Writeups/RACTF/Pwn/Finches in a Pie.md

 This time, there's PIE.

 What changes?
-What changes is that the address of our ever-so-important flag function changes every time.
+What changes is that the address of our ever-so-important flag function changes every time, as PIE randomises the base of the binary.

 What we need to do is leak a value on the stack that we can calculate the binary base from.